lloydvheremu/industry_insight/readme.md

 ## Overview

 ### Industry Insight is a web application that provides users with valuable insights into job market trends across various industries.
-Leveraging Django and Django Rest Framework, this platform enables users to query and analyze job advertisements, gaining a deeper understanding of industry-specific job markets.
+Leveraging Django and Django Rest Framework, this platform analyzes collects information about popular job advertisements, gaining a deeper understanding of industry-specific job markets and recommendations to user preferences or queries

 ## Features